 Such hard work on the farm would be considered child abuse today, but frankly, it taught me the value of hard work.
 It didn’t kill me, it made me stronger and I’ll always be grateful to my parents for that upbringing.

-So, about this salad!
+So, about this whole grain pasta salad!
 It’s super simple!
 Get the pasta cooking, drain and rinse to cool it off if you like.
 While the pasta is cooking, combine everything in a food processor or blender and process until it’s smooth or almost smooth.

 This whole grain pasta salad is delicious warm or cold.
 Garnish with fresh dill sprigs and you’ve got a lovely pasta salad perfect for any gathering this summer!